snykest/snyker/README.md

 ## Security testing

 Snyker has both runtime and development dependencies, and both are checked by Snyk for known security issues.
-Snyk is integrated via GitHub, and automatically detects any 'requirements' files.
-Chalice also uses `requirementz.txt` for managing dependencies.
+Snyk is integrated via GitHub, and automatically detects any `requirements` files.
+Chalice also uses `requirements.txt` for managing dependencies.
 However, Snyker uses Poetry to manage it dependencies.
 To bridge this gap we have a GitHub Action which will generate the `requirements` files whenever the Poetry dependencies are changed.
 You can also do this manually using the included `Makefile`.

 ![Requirements](https://github.com/garethr/snyker/workflows/Requirements/badge.svg)